Workshops

 Tickets are only valid for the date they were booked for.
 Tickets are not transferable to another date and workshop.

 Tickets are transferable.
-Please send an email to office@sundaywritersclub.com to inform us of the changes until the day before the SWC Sunday Session.
+Please send an email to office@sundaywritersclub.com to inform us of the changes until the day before the workshop.

 Cancellation of a SWC workshop